gahan-corporation/wyatt/doc/source/howtos/website.rst

 Website support
 ===============

-Odoo bundles a module dedicated to building websites.
+Gerp bundles a module dedicated to building websites.

-So far we've used controllers fairly directly, but Odoo 8 added deeper integration and a few other services (e.g. default styling, theming) via the ``website`` module.
+So far we've used controllers fairly directly, but Gerp 8 added deeper integration and a few other services (e.g. default styling, theming) via the ``website`` module.